VanessaTsang888/responsivePortfolioSite/README.md

 # My Responsive Portfolio Website

-[Vanessa's Responsive Portfolio Website](https://vanessatsang888.github.io/responsivePortfolioSite/#) I have made a good start in developing my own portfolio website that will be responsive.
-This is one of my personal projects that I have been working on around my day job within UI Development on various government project.
-Please note that due to the industry of my commercial work (government projects) most are forbidden from being published on the public domain.
-Therefore, I am only able to publish my personal projects and any software applications I have developed from my online training courses.
-However, in the near future, I will be able to show case one of my commerical project which is a public facing and dynamic portal application that allows users to apply for a government grant online reducing most of the paperwork and reducing climate change.
-On this project, I used React.js to write reusable Components, and Redux to manage the states and to write and store dummy data.
-Used Jest Snapshot testing (a Javascript testing library) to test my Components (with the React testing library).
+[Vanessa's Responsive Portfolio Website](https://vanessatsang888.github.io/responsivePortfolioSite/#) This responsive portfolio website is one of my personal projects that I have been working on around my day job as a UI Software Engineer on various government projects.
+Please note that I have NOT published any of my commercial projects within my software enginnering work as they of sensitive nature (government/defence/national security projects) and the NDA's I have signed to start a project.
+However, in the near future, I will be able to show case one of the commercial project that I've worked on as this is a public facing and dynamic portal application that allows users to apply for a government grant online efficiently, reducing most of the paperwork for the customer and better control of the 'climate change issue' that the whole world is currently facing.
+On this project, I used React.js to write reusable and clean Components, Redux to manage the states, to write and store dummy data.
+Also, used Jest Snapshot testing (a Javascript testing library) to test my Components (with the React testing library) - test cases with high coverage rate.

 ## About